agrimetrics/api-examples/geospatial-workflow-examples/README.md

 # Example geospatial data workflows in R following data query through the Agrimetrics GraphQL API

 This directory contains examples of various geospatial data workflows after initially querying the Agrimetrics GraphQL API to obtain geospatial data.
-It illustratates
+It illustrates

 1. Saving the outputs to common geospatial file formats such as shapefiles for usage in other software (e.g. ArcGIS/QGIS).
 2. Aligning geospatial data from multiple sources to enable their analysis.